wssct20/ProjectSpyder/README.md

 ProjectSpyder is an smart home system build up to be easy, capable and have a wide compatibility.

 __WARNING: _We are currently developing ProjectSpyder, so don't expect it to work.___
+Also the install procedure will change, as we try to make it as simple as possible before the first release.

 ## How to set up server
 The software uses the Apache2 webserver with PHP enabled and a MySQL Server.
+This software is intended to be run on a dedicated server, for example a raspberry pi, which should only run this software on its webserver.
+If you want to run several applications through that webserver, please ensure yourself that all of them work alongside each other.

 First of, install the required programs:
 ```